 Alcohol consumption can impact your body both short-term and long-term.
 Let’s look further at some of the side effects you could experience because of an AUD.

-The short-term side effects are the ones you might experience during or shortly after drinking.
-Some of the most common side effects include:
+The short-term side effects are the ones you might experience during or shortly after drinking alcohol.
+Some of the most common side effects of drinking include:

 The continued, regular presence of alcohol within the body can impact it in many ways.
 While some people may believe that the main damage done by an AUD is to the liver, it can have consequences in many areas of the body.